 Regardless of you are Nike’s fan or not, this is a magnificent store to visit.

 Nike NYC makes real our vision of living retail — a dynamic and active shopping experience in an environment that’s as responsive as digital.Heidi O’Neill, President of Nike Direct

-Rebecca Minkoff is a retailer that cracked the code for Unified Commerce.
-The sauce to the brand’s success is a mix of high tech stores, discounted warehouse, and savvy online site and sales strategy.
+The sauce to the brand’s staggaring success is a mix of high tech stores, discounted warehouse, and savvy online site and sales strategy.

 Located in Soho (96 Greene Street), the tiny flagship store is packed with high tech.
-The technology connects Smart Walls, RFID Tags, and Digital Fitting Rooms for a seamless customer’s
+The technology connects Smart Walls, RFID Tags, and Digital Fitting Rooms for a seamless and interactive customer’s experience.

-As you walk in, the first thing you see is a long mirror on the wall.
+As you walk into the boutique store, the first thing you see is a long mirror on the wall.
 Part touch screen, part mirror, the Smart Wall serves as the gateway to the store.
-Shoppers can search for products, colors,
+Shoppers can search for products, colors, and sizes.

 While Rebecca Minkoff is known for her designer bags, the focus in the Soho store is apparel.
 The bags, accessories, and dresses are tagged with RFID.
 It allows the retailer to monitor which products enter the fitting room.

-Most important, the digital fitting room is a self-service checkout.
+Here’s another fabulous feature: the smart fitting room is a self-service checkout.